 The Digital Age is here.
 Today, it is nearly impossible to imagine a world without the Internet.
 Thanks to the increasing penetration of digital devices like smartphones and the Internet of Things and the growing accessibility of the Internet, our world is now a Global Village.
 According to Statista, as of January 2020, almost 4.54 billion people were recorded as active Internet users, meaning that 59% of the global population is actively engaging with the Internet and digital platforms.
 Naturally, the ever-expanding digital domain opened up new possibilities for marketing and enter – Digital Marketing.

-The essence of marketing is to connect with the right audience in the right place and at the right time.
+To answer the question, what is digital marketing, we have to understand the essence of marketing is to connect with the right audience in the right place and at the right time.
 Now, this “place” is the Internet where people are already spending a significant amount of their time.

 Digital Marketing is a broad umbrella that encompasses numerous marketing techniques, including search engine optimization (SEO), search engine marketing (SEM), social media marketing (SMM), content marketing, email marketing, influencer marketing, affiliate marketing, and PPC advertising.
 Let’s deep dive into this digital marketing tutorial to understand every components of digital marketing.